joelparkerhenderson/monorepo-vs-polyrepo/README.md

 Answer: There's not much good to either world.
 You need fairly extensive tooling to make working with a repo of submodules comfortable at any scale.
 At large scale, that tooling can be simpler than the equivalent monorepo tooling, assuming that your individual repos remain "small" but also appropriately granular (not a given--organizing is hard, especially if you leave it to individual project teams).
 However, in the process of getting there, a monorepo requires no particular bespoke tooling at small or even medium scale (it's just "a repo"), and the performance intolerability pretty much scales smoothly from there.
 And those can be treated as technical problems if you don't want to approach social problems.

 Answer: We actually did this.
 When I started at Uber ATG one of our devs made a submodule called `uber_monorepo` that was linked from the root of our git repo.
 In our repo's `.buckconfig` file we had access to everything that the mobile developers at Uber had access to by prefixing our targets with `//uber_monorepo/`.
 We did however run into the standard dependency resolution issue when you have any loosely coupled dependency.
 Updating our submodule usually required a 1-2 day effort because we were out of sync for a month or two.

+### Prediction of a new type of VCS

+What we all really want is a VCS where repos can be combined and separated easily, or where one repo can gain the benefits of a monorepo without the drawbacks of one.

+Prediction: just as DVCS killed off pre-DVCS practically overnight, the thing that will quickly kill off DVCS is a new type of VCS where you can trivially combine/separate repos and sections of repos as needed.
+You can assign, at the repo level, sub-repos to include in this one, get an atomic commit hash for the state of the whole thing, and where my VCS client doesn't need to actually download every linked repo, but where tools are available to act like I have.

+In a sense, we already have all of these features, in folders.
+You can combine and separate them, you can make a local folder mimic a folder on a remote system, and access its content without needing to download it all ahead of time.
+They just don't have any VCS features baked in.
+We've got {filesystems, network filesystems, and VCS}, and each of the three has some features the others would like.